Mount Wachusett Community College Visa Sponsorship Jobs USA

 General Statement of Duties:

-Mount Wachusett Community College is seeking a faculty member to teach a variety of Biology (BIO) courses.
-We are looking for an educator who believes that engaging and authentic teaching is essential for student success.
-This individual will be responsible for designing an innovative classroom culture that embraces diversity and fosters student empowerment.
-By building positive connections, the successful faculty member will create a sense of belonging that motivates students and strengthens their desire to learn.
+Mount Wachusett Community College seeks an educator who believes that engaging and authentic teaching matters more than anything else in the pursuit of student success.
+This educator designs an innovative classroom culture that embraces diversity and fosters student empowerment.
+Building positive connections, the successful faculty member will create a sense of belonging that motivates students and strengthens their desire to learn.

-Qualified candidates will possess excellent writing and communication skills, academic credentials, technological proficiency, and the expertise to provide students in the program with the skills needed for future academic transfer and career opportunities.
+This Dental Hygiene faculty member will teach assigned courses in the department and/or other dental courses based on faculty expertise and departmental needs.
+The faculty should be committed to using active learning strategies and student engagement.
+The faculty member will possess excellent writing and communication skills, academic credentials, technological proficiency, and the expertise to provide students in the program with the dental hygiene skills needed for future academic and career opportunities.
+The faculty member may teach at the Burbank and Gardner campuses.

 Responsibilities:

-- Recruitment and Retention: Contribute to the development of student recruitment and admissions strategies.
-Evaluate student program progression, retention, and graduation completion rates.
+- Contributes to the development of student recruitment and admissions, and evaluates student program progression, retention, and graduation completion rates;

 Minimum Qualifications: